VenturaNotes/Knowledge/- Topics/Account Planning.md

 ## Synthesis
--
-## Source [^1]
-- Account planning is a practice that many businesses use when pursuing new customers, but it can also be used throughout the duration of a business relationship to effectively manage a customer account.
-The practice involves performing research on the customer’s needs and specific goals beyond the basics that are presented.
-By having this in-depth knowledge of what is happening within a prospective customer, your sales and marketing team can customize their approach to increase sales.
-	- #question What is a business relationship?
-	- #question How is the research performed on the customer's needs?
-	- #question What is the difference between a sales and marketing team?
-## Source[^2]
 - (1) Primary purpose of account planning
 	- To gain a deeper understanding of a customer’s needs, goals, and business context so that sales and marketing efforts can be tailored more effectively, leading to stronger relationships and increased sales.
 		- #question Could you give an example of this happening in the real-world?